Pioreactor/docs.pioreactor/experiments/02-Secondary level education/01-control-testing.md

 import Admonition from '@theme/Admonition';

 :::tip Success Goal
-Conduct a simple similarity test between Pioreactors, using the same media composition, culture, and activities.
+Conduct a simple control test to evaluate results between Pioreactors, using the same media composition, culture, and activities.
 :::

 ## Requirements